Fresh student protests hit India over university attack | DW | 06.01.2020

 Uncertainty over the assault

-New Delhi Police Commissioner Amulya Patnaik told the Associated Press that the incident was a clash between rival student groups.
-However, opposition parties have pinned the blame on Akhil Bharatiya Vidyarthi Parishad, a right-wing Hindu nationalist student organisation connected with Prime Minister Narendra Modi's Bharatiya Janata Party (BJP).
+New Delhi Police Commissioner Amulya Patnaik told the Associated Press that Sunday's incident was a clash between rival student groups.
+However, opposition parties have pinned the blame on Akhil Bharatiya Vidyarthi Parishad, a right-wing Hindu nationalist student organization connected with Prime Minister Narendra Modi's Bharatiya Janata Party (BJP).

 Sitaram Yechury, general secretary of the Communist Party of India, said the attack was a "collusion" between the JNU administration and "goons" of the Modi-linked party.

 Many students and organizers at JNU have protested Modi's policies in recent years.
-Protests against the fee hike, which students said would make education unaffordable, kicked off in November.
+Protests against the fee hike, which students said would make education too expensive, kicked off in November.

 -